Differential Temporal Difference Learning: Conclusions

-\item {\em Mean-field games. } As was recently emphasised in \cite{bensou18}, ``...{\em it is not the Bellman equation that is important, but the gradient of its solution}.''
+{\em Mean-field games. } As was recently emphasised in \cite{bensou18}, ``...{\em it is not the Bellman equation that is important, but the gradient of its solution}.''
 That is, it is the gradient of the value functions that is the critical quantity of interest in computation of solutions to mean field games.
-This appears to indicate that the techniques in this paper might offer computational tools for approximating solutions in this class of optimal control problems, and in particular in applications to power systems. \end{romannum}
+This appears to indicate that the techniques in this paper might offer computational tools for approximating solutions in this class of optimal control problems, and in particular in applications to power systems.

-The algorithms considered here do have limitations.
-Perhaps the most important one is the requirement of partial knowledge of the Markov chain transition dynamics in the form of $\clA(t)$.
-Though in certain problems this information is directly available (such as in the queuing example discussed in \Section{s:dyn_ss}), it would be useful if one could design a technique that can \emph{estimate} the required components of the dynamics adaptively.
+Perhaps the biggest drawback of the $\nabla$-LSTD algorithms is the requirement of the knowledge of $\clA(t)$ defined in \eqref{e:dffA}.
+In certain problems (such as in the queuing example discussed in \Section{s:dyn_ss}) this information is directly available.
+Other applications may require a combination of system identification with the $\nabla$-LSTD algorithm.

 There are many other directions in which this work can be extended.
 Perhaps the most interesting open question is why the algorithm is so effective even in a discrete state space setting in which there is no theory to justify its application.
-It would be worth exploring whether there exists a provably convergent algorithm that is analogous to the $\nabla$LSTD, which considers finite-differences instead of gradients in a discrete state space setting.
+It will also be worth exploring algorithms analogous to $\nabla$-LSTD, which use finite-differences instead of gradients in a discrete state space setting.

+We are currently considering the extension of the $\nabla$-LSTD algorithms to a continuous time setting.
+Though the algorithms are straightforward to obtain, the convergence theory will require extensions of the theory of \cite{devkonmey17a}.

-Two final directions of possible future work are the following.
-It would be interesting to see how the techniques developed here could be used to estimate the gradient of the state-action value function \cite{rumnir94}.
-This will aid more direct applicability of these techniques in control \cite{sillevheedegwierie14det}.
-And it may also be worth exploring if higher-order gradients of the value function can be estimated using similar techniques, and whether such estimates could prove useful in further reducing the variance.
+Finally, it will be interesting to see how the techniques developed here could be used to estimate the gradient of the state-action value function (either the Q-function of Watkins \cite{wat89} or SARSA \cite{rumnir94}).
+This will greatly simplify application to control.